-Janelle, bright and shining with energy and enthusiasm and positivity, is a force at Rancho Sol y Mar.
+Janelle, shining with enthusiasm and positivity, is a force at the ranch.
 I remember her pulling up on her bike, dusty and flushed from having ridden down the dirt road to drop her son off at school, shaking out her hair, and saying “Sometimes I have to pinch myself, is this really my life!?”.

-She and her husband work at Rancho Sol y Mar, and among many projects, are developing the EEP (Environmental Education Program), the participarty learning program that I took part in.
+She and her husband manage Rancho Sol y Mar, and among many projects, are developing the EEP (Environmental Education Program), the participatory learning program that I took part in.

-One example is that it doesn’t make sense to me anymore to eat packaged things and stuff that comes from far far away.
-I’m right here, and I can just reach out and enjoy what’s local and what’s part of the seasons and the cycles.
+One example is that it doesn’t make sense to me anymore to eat packaged things and stuff that comes from far, far, away.
+I’m right here.
+I can reach out and enjoy what’s local and what’s part of the seasons and the cycles.